 My right honourable friend the Minister of State for Policing, Crime and Security (David Hanson) has today made the following Written Ministerial Statement.

-I have launched today a public consultation on the management of police pursuits.
-To promote the efficiency and effectiveness generally of the police, section 39A of the Police Act 1996 empowers me to issue to chief officers of police codes of practice relating to the discharge of their functions.
+I have today launched a public consultation on the management of police pursuits.
+To promote the efficiency and effectiveness generally of the police, Section 39A of the Police Act 1996 empowers me to issue to chief officers of police codes of practice relating to the discharge of their functions.

 The National Policing Improvement Agency (NPIA) will be leading a 12-week public consultation on the draft of a code of practice on the management of police pursuits.
 The draft has been produced following detailed discussions involving the Home Office (HO), the Association of Chief Police Officers (ACPO), NPIA and the Independent Police Complaints Commission (IPCC).
-We have also consulted the Department for Transport, the Superintendents’ Association, the Police Federation, Health and Safety Executive and the Scottish and Welsh Assembly Governments.
+We have also consulted the Department for Transport, the Superintendents’ Association, the Police Federation, the Health and Safety Executive and the Scottish and Welsh Assembly Governments.

 In 2007, the IPCC published research on police pursuits.
 Its recommendations included the updating, development and codification of existing ACPO guidance on pursuit management.
 ACPO prepared new guidance and recommended to Ministers that it should be issued as a statutory code.
 The Police Act requires chief officers to have regard to such a code.
 Its issue would therefore ensure more consistent good practice.